MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ms.localizationpriority: medium
 ---

-# Party SDK quickstart
+# Party Quickstart

-This quickstart is intended to be a high-level overview of PlayFab Party's core features.
+This quickstart is intended to describe PlayFab Party's core functionality via explanatory text and code snippets.
 PlayFab Party was designed to be cross-platform from the ground up.
 We've structured these quickstarts in the same way, where most of the information applies to all platforms, and platform-specific prerequisites and steps are described in the linked documents.

-In this quickstart, critical pieces of functionality are highlighted via explanatory text and code snippets.
-However, this isn't a step-by-step walk-through.

 For a deeper understanding, consult the linked reference and conceptual documentation, and per-platform sample applications.

+> [!NOTE]
+> This quickstart guide is intended to cover C++ SDK implementations of Party.
+If you'd prefer to use the Unity Plugin for Party, refer to the [Quickstart for Unity](party-unity-plugin-quickstart.md).
+If you'd prefer to use the PlayFab Online Subsystem for Unreal Engine, refer to the  [Quickstart for Unreal](party-unreal-engine-oss-quickstart.md).

 ## Prerequisites

 You need a PlayFab account, and you *must enable* the Party feature to start using Party.

-1. Create/sign in to your [PlayFab account](https://playfab.com).
+1. Create or sign in to your [PlayFab account](https://playfab.com).
 For instructions, see [Quickstart: Game Manager](../../../gamemanager/quickstart.md).
 1. [Enable Party feature via Game Manager](enable-party.md) from your PlayFab account.

 ## Platform Prerequisites